llee454/hornet-website/modules/search/Readme.md

     return done (error);
   }

+  /*
+    V. Assign setName to the second value of path or null if it doesn't exist
+  */
   var setName = path.length > 1 ? path [1] : null;

+  // VI.
+Call source
   source (setName, done);
 }

 /*
+  Accepts two arguments:
+  * entries, an array of objects
+  * id, a string

+  Iterates through the entries array, and returns the entry that matches the given id.
 */
 function search_getEntry (entries, id) {
   for (var i = 0; i < entries.length; i ++) {